EdmundBenedict/lordcephei.github.io/pages/gw1shot.md

   0.00000  0.00000  1.00000  8   -3.67  -2.35  -6.62 -13.50   0.63   0.86  10.02  10.62  10.85  17.20 0.73  -0.64702    -12.64286
 ~~~

+In the GWinput file we specified that QP energies are to be calculated at two k points (Gamma and X) and for 8 states each.
+The first column lists the k points: 8 Gamma points then there's a space and the 8 X points.
+Take a look at the column labelled 'eLDA', these are the LDA eigenvalues.

-The exchange and correlation terms are in the SEx, SExcore and SEc columns.
+The next column numbers the states.
+The following three columns labelled SEx, SExcore and SEc are the exchange and correlation terms.

 <hr style="height:5pt; visibility:hidden;" />